Effect of control procedures on the evolution of entanglement in open quantum systems: Dynamic decoupling and the effect on ESD

 \end{widetext}

 where

-Exponential of the matrix $R$ is the matrix representation of the evolution channel.
-Therefore, $V = \exp(Rt)$.
-This gives us the evolution for the qubit plus the charge impurity.
-From here we can find the evolution map acting on the qubit $V_s$ (see appendix for more details).
+Channel-state duality implies that the exponential of the matrix $R$ is the matrix representation of the evolution channel after neglecting the term $-i\omega_{ij}\rho_{ij}(t)$ in Eq.~\eqref{masterPaladino}.
+Therefore, we have $V = \exp(Rt)$ which gives us the evolution for the qubit plus the charge impurity.
+From here we can find the evolution map $V_s$ acting on the qubit (see Appendix \ref{app-tele} for more details) which corresponds to a completely positive map.

-The two parameters $\epsilon$ and $E_j$ in the Hamiltonian for the charge Josephson qubit $H_Q$ play a crucial role in the decoherence properties of the system.
+The two parameters $\epsilon$ and $E_j$ in the Hamiltonian for the charge Josephson qubit $H_Q$, given in Eq.~\eqref{Josephson}, play a crucial role in the decoherence properties of the system.
 For example, if $E_j = 0$, the system Hamiltonian $H_Q$ commutes with the interaction Hamiltonian.
-This situation is called non-demolition evolution or pure dephasing.
-In this case there is no energy exchange between system and the bath.
+This situation, as mentioned earlier, is called non-demolition evolution or pure dephasing.
+In this case there is no energy exchange between system and bath.
 On the other hand when we have $\epsilon = 0$, the system Hamiltonian does not commute with the interaction Hamiltonan.
 Therefore, the two situations are qualitatively different.
-We present a plot of entanglement in the phase space of $\epsilon$ and $E_j$ by evolving a maximally entangled state of two qubits with the bath (of charge impurities) acting only on one qubit.
-The qubit is evolved for a fixed time $t$ and entanglement calculated for different values of $\epsilon$ and $E_j$, FIG. \ref{epsilon-vs-Ej-ent}.
-As seen from the figure, as the value of $E_j$ increases, for fixed $\epsilon$, the entanglement in the system increases; on the other hand, for fixed $E_j$ as $\epsilon$ increases, entanglement decreases.
-This is counterintuitive because with the increase in the value of $E_j$, dissipation increases.
-FIG. \ref{dephasing_telegraph} compares the time-evolution of entanglement for the harmonic oscillator bath and the charge-impurities bath, both under pure dephasing.
+We present, in FIG. \ref{epsilon-vs-Ej-ent} a plot of entanglement in the phase space of $\epsilon$ and $E_j$ by evolving a maximally entangled state of two qubits with the bath (of charge impurities) acting only on one qubit.
+The qubit is evolved for a fixed time $t$ and the entanglement is calculated for different values of $\epsilon$ and $E_j$.
+FIG. \ref{epsilon-vs-Ej-ent} shows that the entanglement in the system increases with an increase in $E_j$ when $\epsilon$ is held fixed, but decreases with an increase in $\epsilon$ when $E_j$ is held fixed.
+This is counterintuitive because dissipation increases with the increase in the value of $E_j$.
+FIG. \ref{dephasing_telegraph} compares the time-evolution of entanglement for the harmonic oscillator bath with the charge-impurities bath, both under pure dephasing.
 While entanglement decay is exponential for the case of $1/f$ noise, it is slower for a bath of harmonic oscillators.
 We compare, in FIG. \ref{telegraph_esd}, the time-evolution of entanglement for various values of Josephson energy ($E_j$) starting with the pure dephasing case given by $E_j = 0$.
-We see that with an increase in the value of Josephson energy, entanglement remaining in the system increases.
+We see that the entanglement remaining in the system increases with an increase in the value of Josephson energy.
 This is consistent with FIG. \ref{epsilon-vs-Ej-ent}.